Local Decay Estimates: Introduction

-Later the authors improved Liu-S. method by constructing the free channel wave operator in a new way \cite{SW20221,Sof-W2,Sof-W3}.
-Without radial symmetry assumption and localization assumption on the interaction terms, the method initiated in \cite{SW20221,Sof-W2,Sof-W3}, works for both linear and non linear dispersive equations, including time dependent interaction terms and Klein-Gordon type equations.
+Subsequently, the authors improved Liu and Soffer's method by constructing the free channel wave operator in an adapted way \cite{SW20221, Sof-W2, Sof-W3}.
+This enhanced method does not require radial symmetry or localization assumptions on the interaction terms.
+It is applicable to both linear and nonlinear dispersive equations, including those with time-dependent interaction terms and Klein-Gordon type equations.

-Neither method uses local decay.
-Yet, it is not clear how to directly prove local decay in such cases.
-In this work, we use the knowledge of AC based on this new approach \cite{SW20221} to derive local decay estimates.
-In this article we demonstrate this for the two body time independent Schr\"odinger equation, and then for a potential that is quasi-periodic in time (and localized in space).
+Neither method directly employs local decay.
+However, proving local decay in these cases is not straightforward.
+In this work, we use the knowledge of asymptotic completeness (AC) obtained from \cite{SW20221} to derive local decay estimates.
+We first establish this for the Schrödinger equation with a time-independent potential that is localized in space, and then for a potential that is quasi-periodic in time and also localized in space.

-Time dependent potentials were treated before.
-Most notable is the work of Rodnianski-Schlag \cite{RS2004}, where $L^p$ estimates are proved for time-dependent potentials with a smallness assumption on the size of the (time-dependent part) potentials.
-See also \cite{G2009, V2013, SW2020, GH} for recent new progress in this direction.
+Time-dependent potentials have been studied previously.
+In particular, Rodnianski and Schlag \cite{RS2004} established \(L^p\) estimates for time-dependent potentials under the assumption of smallness on the size of the potential.
+Recent progress in this direction can also be found in \cite{G2009, V2013, SW2020, GH, B2011,EG2010}.